nruhm/diarscription/docs/reference/audio/sample-c/gold-reference.md

 361
 00:20:19,368 --> 00:20:25,176
-[SPEAKER_03]: maybe you could you can put it somewhere and make them go somewhere that would be
+[SPEAKER_03]: maybe you could you can put it somewhere and make them go somewhere that would be interesting

 362
 00:20:25,797 --> 00:20:28,355
 [SPEAKER_06]: You know...
-[SPEAKER_03]: way to control your hands in your house?
+[SPEAKER_03]: A way to control your hands in your house?

 363
 00:20:28,737 --> 00:20:30,610